 The UConn Microbial Analysis, Resources, and Services facility offers training as well as fee-for-service equipment access and sample processing.
 Primarily we are a next-gen sequencing facility focused on high throughput sample processing.
 Our services are designed to meet the needs of the UConn research community but most are also available to non-UConn groups.

-We offer training through MARS workshops, UConn PSM modules, and one-on-one informal training.
+We offer training through MARS workshops and one-on-one informal training.
 The training required for equipment access is instrument specific.
 Trainings are offered throughout the year and are announced through emails and on the mars.uconn.edu website.
 Trained users as well as sample processing clients are encouraged to ask facility staff for assistance on any aspect of our services.

 MARS Fee-for-service Sample processing